ABHISHEKSWAROOPGUPTA/Departmental-Project-Budget-Analysis/README.md

 - Built an interactive Power BI dashboard to present key insights.

 ## Result
-The **Departmental Project & Budget Dashboard** offers the following insights:
+The **Departmental Project & Budget Analysis** offers the following insights:

 #### Budget Management
 Visualizes how well departments are utilizing their budgets across completed and upcoming projects.